flip-hoisting: Exploiting Repeated Parameters in Discrete Probabilistic Programs: CONCLUSION FUTURE WORK

-We present \fliphoisting{}, a family of optimizations that apply common sub-expression elimination to discrete probabilistic programs. \fliphoisting{} empirically makes inference more efficient.
-In the future, we anticipate extending \fliphoisting{} to programs with structure like continuous random variables and procedures.
-Long term, we expect \fliphoisting{} to become a part of a standard suite of optimizations that are applied to all probabilistic programs to speed up inference.
+We present \fh{}, a program analysis and associated optimization for knowledge compilation based discrete probabilistic programs. \fh{} empirically makes inference more efficient on a range of programs from the literature on probabilistic graphical models and probabilistic verification.
+In the future, we anticipate extending \fh{} to hoist continuous random variables or to optimize approximate inference using a similar approach and pursuing forms of \fh{} across procedures.
+Long term, we expect \fh{} to become part of a standard suite of probabilistic program optimizations, providing efficiency even for programs written by non-expert users in the underlying probabilistic inference algorithm.